 Daily consistency regarding the types of food including in the meal, their nutritional information, and the time at which they are consumed will help to normalize the blood glucose levels.

-When a diabetic is often hungry in spite of eating, one may take foods which are low in calories.
-These are called “Free Foods” for example, salads, plain tea or coffee without sugar, plain lemon juice without sugar.
+When a diabetic often hungry inspite of eating one may take foods which are low in calories.
+These are called “Free Foods” for e.g. Salads, plain tea or coffee without sugar, plain lemon juice with out sugar.

 Physical activity is recommended for everyone.
 It should take place any time when a person can and is willing.
 The minimum time recommended is about 30 minutes; three or more times a week.
 Activity can include moderate walking and household chorus, such as gardening and cleaning as well as jogging, biking, dancing and other sort of exercises.